Fiskie/8chan-captcha-solver/README.md

 Simple captcha solving userscript for 8chan.

-The captcha system that this solver targeted has been deprecated, therefore this is now useless.
+The captcha system that this solver targeted has been deprecated because of it, therefore this is now useless.
 Hurray!

 Introduction
 -----------